Skip to Content

 Another important tourist attraction in the square is the Rathaus (town hall), a Renaissance building dating back to the 18th century.
 On the other end, you’ll also find the Church of the Holy Spirit.
 During the holiday season, the market square is used for the city’s main Christmas market.

-The Church of the Holy Spirit is an important church, having witnessed many of the city’s historic events since its completion in the early 16th century.
-It features very remarkable Gothic-style features, including its soaring spire which is visible from almost anywhere in the city.
-Visitors can actually climb up the tower to get amazing views of the Old Town and the Neckar river.
+The Church of the Holy Spirit is an important Heidelberg church, having witnessed many of the city’s historic events since its completion in the early 16th century.
+Admire its remarkable Gothic-style features, including its soaring spire, which is visible from almost anywhere in the city.
+You can actually climb up the tower to get amazing views of the Altstadt and the Neckar River.

 Jesuitenkirche (Jesuit Church)

-The Jesuitenkirche (Jesuit Church) is another important church in the Old Town.
+The Jesuit Church is another important church in the Altstadt.
 It was built by the Jesuit order in the early 18th century following the style of Baroque architecture, featuring an ornate facade adorned with sculptures and intricate designs.
 Aside from being a church, it was used for many purposes over history such as a military hospital and a university library.
 It is now also home to the Museum of Ecclesiastical Arts.

 Neckar River